 The WH517S is designed for rooms where floor space is at a premium.
 At 15.7 x 12.2 x 4.7 inches, it mounts directly to the wall and delivers 1,500W (about 5,000 BTU/hr) of PTC ceramic heat with 30-degree oscillation.
 Smart integration includes the Dreo app, Amazon Alexa, and Google Assistant control.
 The IP24 waterproof rating and ALCI safety plug make it one of the few space heaters rated safe for bathroom use.
 Tom's Guide praised it as a great way to warm up chilly rooms at an affordable price. [src3, src5]

-→ Prioritize the Dr. Infrared Heater DR-968 (~$160), which covers up to 1,000 sq ft using a dual infrared quartz + PTC heating system.
-Standard ceramic heaters realistically cover 150-300 sq ft effectively — manufacturer claims above this for ceramic models refer to supplemental heating only, not raising the room to a target temperature. [src4, src6]
+→ Prioritize the Dr. Infrared DR-998 (~$170), which covers up to 1,000 sq ft using a dual infrared quartz + PTC heating system and adds a humidifier for dry winter air.
+The earlier DR-968 (~$160) is identical on heating coverage and remains Bob Vila's 2026 top basement pick.
+Standard ceramic heaters realistically cover 150-300 sq ft — manufacturer claims above this refer to supplemental heating only. [src3, src4]

 → Choose an oil-filled radiator like the De'Longhi TRD40615T (~$100), which operates with zero fan noise.
-Alternatively, the Dreo Solaris 718 at 25 dB is the quietest fan-based option — below the threshold of a whisper.
-Avoid budget ceramic models without noise ratings, as some can exceed 50 dB on high settings. [src2, src3]
+Alternatives: the Dreo Solaris 718 at 25 dB and the Lasko Ellipse CT18950 at <40 dB are the quietest fan-based options.
+Avoid budget ceramic models without noise ratings — some can exceed 50 dB on high settings. [src2, src3, src7]

 → Require both tip-over protection and cool-touch exterior as minimum safety features.
-The Lasko CD12950 Ellipse (~$70) adds a dedicated child lock on top of these, preventing settings changes.
-Consumer Reports considers tip-over and overheat shutoff essential, noting space heaters cause one-third of home heating fires. [src2, src5]
+The Lasko Ellipse CT18950 (~$65) or CD12950 tabletop (~$70) add a dedicated child lock on top of these, preventing settings changes.
+Consumer Reports considers tip-over and overheat shutoff essential, noting space heaters cause one-third of home heating fires. [src2, src7]

 → The Dreo WH517S (~$99) is one of the few space heaters with an IP24 waterproof rating and ALCI safety plug, making it explicitly rated for bathroom use.
 Standard space heaters without IP ratings should never be used in bathrooms or other wet environments due to electrocution risk. [src3, src5]